jspaaks/2022-ieee/README.md

 &#9733; Next, create a new repository on GitHub for the experiments we'll be doing in this tutorial.
 Make sure to check the "Add a README file" checkbox when asked, and verify that the repository visibility is set to "Public", otherwise the tooling won't be able to see you repository.

-&#9733; From you terminal, run `howfairis` on the newly created repository, as follows:
+&#9733; From your terminal, run `howfairis` on the newly created repository, as follows:

 ```shell
 # e.g. I created a dummy repository "ieee-test-repo" under my GitHub user account "jspaaks"